Mathématique: On Lethe Fixed

 “What’s to adjust?”
 Val asks.
 “Everything will be new, until it isn’t anymore.”

-Daniel says nothing, but he still looks unhappy.
+Daniel looks unhappy.

 Teal’c is silent.